The Benefits of Owning a Remote Dog Trainer (a.k.a. Stubborn Dog Training Tricks That Work!)

 A few sniffs to confirm their suspension.
 Indeed, there is something there.
 Take a walk around the counter to see that maybe something fell off and less work is needed for a reward.
 Some dogs have the advantage of height, and the job is more manageable.
 The moment of truth, the jump, there it is, a yummy sandwich and success!
 We have a reward for the hard work.

 When you come back to have lunch, and there is nothing left for you.

 The Fix: Teach your dog permanently not to jump on the counter even when you not there.

 Your dog's behavior needs to be interrupted before the action happens.
-Using a remote trainer to teach your dog not to do something is easier than you think.
+Using a remote trainer or e collar to teach your dog not to do something is easier than you think.
 Follow these steps to interrupt the behavior of your dog:

 - Set a treat or something your dog loves to eat on the counter and make sure they see it but can't reach it.